TRIBE with Claire

 WHY?
 Amazing for core strength and posture

 WHY?
-Fabulous for glute and core engagement, stability and strength.
+Fabulous for cross body engagement, stability and strength.

 WHY?
 Excellent for quads, hip flexors and glutes.
 Also core stabilisers.
 The low ‘isometric’ hold increases active engagement and time under tension.